 Traditionally, providers are paid by the number of patients they see and the volume of services or procedures they perform.
 Value-based contracts shift the focus to outcomes and performance.

-Value-based contracts in healthcare are often structured to encompass agreements with multiple payers, which is where the all-payer model agreement comes in.
+Value-based contracts in healthcare are frequently designed to bring providers and multiple payer partners together under aligned framework.
+An approach reflected in all-payer-provider model agreements that promote shared accountability and coordinated performance across the market.
 This framework lets healthcare providers work with multiple payers under a unified contract, creating consistent performance and reimbursement standards across insurers.

 The all-payer approach simplifies billing.
 It also ensures physicians and other providers are on the same page regarding their value or performance targets.
 Successful value-based contracts depend on accurate, real-time data.
 Common performance metrics include: